Sharma7147/cerberus/README.md

 This tool is built for **educational and security testing purposes only**.
 The author is **not responsible** for misuse or illegal activity.

----

-Do you also want me to add a **step-by-step screenshot/example run** (showing interactive mode in action) for better GitHub presentation?